All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Will GLP-1 medication help with hot flashes?

-GLP-1 medications are not designed to treat menopausal symptoms.
-However, some women find that losing excess weight reduces the frequency and intensity of hot flashes, likely because excess fat acts as insulation and amplifies temperature dysregulation.
+GLP-1 medications aren't designed to treat menopausal symptoms.
+But some women find that losing excess weight reduces the frequency and intensity of hot flashes, likely because excess fat acts as insulation and amplifies temperature dysregulation.

 Which GLP-1 medication is best for postmenopausal women?